 Research Focus Areas

-Driven by the goal of preventing crashes to reduce fatalities and life-changing injuries, research at the Roadway Safety Institute concentrates on the theme of user-centered transportation safety systems.
-Within this theme, the Institute is addressing both traffic safety system approaches and high-risk road users.
+Driven by the goal of preventing crashes to reduce fatalities and life-changing injuries, research at the Roadway Safety Institute concentrated on user-centered transportation safety systems.
+Within this theme, the Institute addressed both traffic safety system approaches and high-risk road users.
 For current and ongoing traffic safety research at the University of Minnesota, much of which builds on RSI work, please see the research sections of the Center for Transportation Studies, HumanFIRST Laboratory, and Minnesota Traffic Observatory websites.

 The rate of death and significant injury from motor vehicle crashes is much higher for American Indians than for any other population in the United States.
 Unfortunately, there is very little research to suggest how to make the most strategic policies and investments to improve safety.
-The Roadway Safety Institute is collaborating with tribal communities to conduct several projects that address these challenges.
+The Roadway Safety Institute successfully collaborated with tribal communities to conduct several projects addressing these challenges.

 A connected vehicle network has the potential to significantly improve driver safety and traffic mobility.
-Research at the Roadway Safety Institute is investigating improvements to safety and traffic operations through vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication.
-Additionally, our work is establishing a permanent laboratory for developing and testing connected vehicle technologies and applications.
+Research at the Roadway Safety Institute investigated improvements to safety and traffic operations through vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication.

-Research at the Roadway Safety Institute is investigating the issues surrounding safety policy, including public perceptions, law enforcement involvement, policymaker support, and other factors that may foster or hinder the adoption of proven safety countermeasures.
+Research at the Roadway Safety Institute investigated the issues surrounding safety policy, including public perceptions, law enforcement involvement, policymaker support, and other factors that may foster or hinder the adoption of proven safety countermeasures.